What is Manipulation?

 14-Negative Surprises:

-Some people who are manipulative use negative surprises to throw you off balance and gain an advantage.
-This can include things like making a low offer during a negotiation or suddenly saying they can’t deliver on a promise.
-Generally, negative surprises arrive unexpectedly, allowing minimal time to prepare and counteract.
-The manipulator may ask for additional concessions from you to maintain the partnership.
+Some manipulative individuals use negative surprises to catch you off guard and gain an advantage.
+This might include making a low offer during negotiations or suddenly claiming they can’t keep a promise.
+These surprises typically come out of the blue, giving you little time to prepare or respond.
+The manipulator may then ask for extra concessions from you to keep the partnership going.

 15-They use your insecurities against you: